-NORD gratefully acknowledges Francine Blei, MD, MBA, Medical Director, Vascular Birthmark Institute of New York, Roosevelt Hospital; Michael T. Dellinger, PhD, Research Director, Lymphatic Malformation Institute; and Jack Kelly, Lymphangiomatosis & Gorham's Disease Alliance, for assistance in the preparation of this report.
+NORD gratefully acknowledges Francine Blei, MD, MBA, Medical Director, Vascular Anomalies Program, Lenox Hill Hospital of Northwell Health; Michael T. Dellinger, PhD, Research Director, Lymphatic Malformation Institute; and Jack Kelly, Lymphangiomatosis & Gorham's Disease Alliance, for assistance in the preparation of this report.

 Involvement of the thoracic cage can lead to chylothorax, which is the accumulation of chyle in the space between the membranes (pleura) that line the lungs and chest cavity.
-Chyle is a milky fluid that consists of lymph and emulsified fats.
-Chyle accumulation is associated with abnormalities affecting lymphatic vessels.
+Chyle is a milky fluid that consists of lymph and fat.
 Chylothorax can cause difficulty breathing (dyspnea), rapid breathing (tachypnea), chest pain or respiratory compromise.
 Chylothorax can eventually progress to cause life-threatening respiratory complications.
-Chylous ascites (accumulation of chyle in the abdominal cavity) can occur due to lymphangiomatosis in the thorax or gastrointestinal tract.
+Chylous ascites (accumulation of chyle in the abdominal cavity) can also occur in patients with GSD.